Cumulocity-IoT/cumulocity-devicemanagement-agent/README.md

 The native version is mainly used when connecting physical devices with real capabilities and sensors attached.

+Here is a detailed ["How-To" guide]( https://tech.forums.softwareag.com/t/getting-started-with-cumulocity-iot-device-management/256401) which provides a step-by-step instruction to get the agent running & to explore the device management features of Cumulocity IoT

 ## Docker Quick Start
 To quickly run the agent you can use the [prebuild docker image](https://hub.docker.com/repository/docker/switschel/c8ydm).